Borroloola: History

 A famous story about Borroloola concerns one (police) Corporal Power, who appealed to the Carnegie Trust for books to stock the town's library.
 He succeeded beyond his wildest dreams when some 3,000 volumes arrived, the courthouse their only suitable repository.
 Bill Harney recounts how by 1923, when he was involuntarily detained there, it had fallen into decay: he found Sue's Mysteries of Paris in shards, Plutarch in the lavatory of the Macarthur Hotel, and a "splendid edition of Shakespeare" being used to light campfires.
+David Attenborough visited Borroloola in 1963 to film what became episode 2 of 'Quest Under Capricorn', the 8th and final series of the BBC's Zoo Quest expedition documentaries.
+He interviewed Irishman Jack Mulholland, then owner of the hotel.
+He described having joined the library having arrived at Borroloola one rainy season some years prior and read many books, including the complete set of works by W. W. Jacobs.

 In 1977, the Yanyuwa people were the first to successfully lodge a claim under the new Federal Aboriginal Land Rights (Northern Territory) Act 1976 over Borroloola and the Pellew Islands.
 The claim was finally resolved in 2015.
-A second land claim in 2002, saw the remaining islands in the area also handed back.
+A second land claim in 2002 saw the remaining islands in the area also handed back.

-The community
+Yanyuwa man John Kundereri Moriarty, a recipient of the Order of Australia (AM) and a UNESCO Achievement Award, was born in Borroloola.
+Moriarty is a co-founder of the Moriarty Foundation, which works for the development of Aboriginal families and communities.

+Demographics

 At the 2016 census, Borroloola had a population of 871.